techworldhello/search/README.md

 ### Caveats

-* Only exact matches are supported (no fuzzy matches)
+* Only exact matches are supported and search terms are case-sensitive
 * Value can be empty if its corresponding key exists
 * If the data does not exist, the program will inform accordingly